 The Lovely Board of Directors

-Issa Spatrisano (Board of Directors and Education Partner) was born in Michigan but has called Alaska home for 8 years.
+Issa Spatrisano (Board of Directors, Member, Volunteer Story Coach, and Education Partner) was born in Michigan but has called Alaska home for 8 years.
 She holds a BA in History and Political Science from Western Michigan University and a M.Ed. in Teaching and Learning from the University of Alaska Anchorage.
 She is the Program Director/State Refugee Coordinator of Catholic Social Services Refugee Assistance & Immigration Services.
 Through refugee resettlement and classroom experience as an English as a Second Language teacher, she has served individuals from over 65 countries.
 Issa believes that Alaska is the best place to be a lover of storytelling because you can travel the globe without ever leaving your community.